deathult/dumpster/README.md

 # dumpster
-A generic dumpster/container.
-Designed in Solid Edge ST7
+A generic dumpster/container with replaceable partitions.
+Designed in Solid Edge ST8.